whatsnowplaying/whats-now-playing/docs/extras/index.rst

 Timing
 ------

-In some cases, this may be a lot of extra content and significant effort has been made to keep the delays as low as possible while also offering all the content.
-In particular, most of it is downloaded during the write delay time period as set in the `general settings <../settings.html>`_ .
+Most of the content is downloaded during the write delay time period as set in the `general settings <../settings.html>`_ .
+You may need to bump up the delay to give enough time to not have 'empty' graphics.
 In general:

 * Every time an artist is loaded as a track, the system will try to download any new art that was either skipped or missed.
 So all limits that are set are for that track's downloads.
 All previously downloaded content will is saved locally for long periods of time.
 (They will eventually be removed.)